Governors

 Meet the Governors

-Governor | Bio |
+Governor Bio

 Paul Critchley

 Paul is a local Methodist Minister and our Chair of the Governing Body.
 He was appointed in September 2021.
 His term of office ends in September 2025.
-Paul has a child who attends the school. |
+Paul has a child who attends the school.

 Matt Try

 Matt is a staff Governor and Headteacher of Hillcrest.
 He was first appointed by the Governing Body on 4th January 2016.
 Matt has significant experience in both teaching and management.
-He is married with two sons and is a keen athlete and an active member of Thetford Athletics club. |
+He is married with two sons and is a keen athlete and an active member of Thetford Athletics club.

 John Reeve-Hayes

 John is a co-opted Governor and was appointed by the Governing Body on 14th July 2023.
 His term of office ends on 13th July 2027.
 He joined the school in 2003 and is Deputy Headteacher of Hillcrest.
 John is married and has two children, both attending the school.
-John has worked at the school since September 2003. |
+John has worked at the school since September 2003.

 Nikki Wardle

 Nikki is one of the school's Senior Teachers and is the Staff Governor.
 She was appointed to the Governing Body on 29th Mar 2022.
-Her term of office ends on 28th Mar 2026. |
+Her term of office ends on 28th Mar 2026.

 David Wild

 David is Local Authority Governor who was re-appointed to the post on 9th June 2022.
 His term of office ends on 8th June 2026.
-David has a child who attends the school. |
+David has a child who attends the school.

 Katherine Boardman

 Katherine is a Parent Governor and was appointed by the Governing Body on 21st October 2020.
 Her term of office ends on 20th October 2024.
-She is Chair of the Friends of Hillcrest and actively raises valuable needed funds for the school.
+She is Vice Chair of Governors and Chair of the Friends of Hillcrest and actively raises valuable needed funds for the school.
 Katherine has two children who attend the school.
-Katherine is our Governor responsible for Filtering & Monitoring Arrangements as set out in Keeping Children Safe in Education. |
+Katherine is our Governor responsible for Filtering & Monitoring Arrangements as set out in Keeping Children Safe in Education.

-Hannah Pettitt |
+Hannah Pettitt

 Hannah is a Parent Governor and was appointed by the Governing Body on 23rd September 2022.
 Her term of office ends on 22nd September 2026.
 She is an experienced Geography teacher and qualified Forest School Leader.
-Hannah has a child who attends the school. |
+Hannah has a child who attends the school.

-Rebecca Craigen |
+Rebecca Craigen

 Rebecca is an Associate Member of the Governing Body and was appointed on 27th January 2023.
 Her term of office ends on 26th January 2027.
-Rebecca has extensive experience in the finance sector and is one of the school's Teaching Assistants.
-Rebecca has a child who attends the school, though her two older children have been pupils of the school.
-Rebecca does not have voting rights on any committee. |

 Diversity Statistics